elianafang/reply2reviewer_t2Vj/README.md

+### 😊We are grateful for your valuable review comments and take this opportunity to address your concerns with careful consideration.

 # Q1:
 The paper claims to work on heterogeneous graphs, but it actually deals with heterophilous graphs.
 The datasets and baselines confirm this mistake.

 # A1:
+😊We are grateful for your valuable comments and take this opportunity to address your concerns with careful consideration.

-We appreciate the correction.
-While the term "homogeneous/heterogeneous graph" is used to refer to graphs without typed nodes or edges, we agree that "homophilic" and "heterophilic" more accurately reflect the semantic relationship between node features and connections.
-We will revise the terminology throughout the paper to reflect this distinction.
+While the term "homogeneous/heterogeneous graph" is used to refer to graphs without typed nodes or edges, **we agree that** "homophilic" and "heterophilic" more accurately reflect the semantic relationship between node features and connections.

+**We have revised the terminology throughout the paper to reflect this distinction.**

 # Q2:
 The method relies on balancing diffusion and feature similarity, but the paper does not provide theoretical insights into why this improves performance.
 What is the real novelty of FIFR?
 Balancing diffusion with feature similarity seems quite common—how is this different from past work?

 # A2:
-We appreciate the reviewer’s thoughtful feedback and the opportunity to clarify our contributions.
+😊We sincerely appreciate your thoughtful review comments and the opportunity to clarify and strengthen our work.

 We propose a novel extension of the GDC framework, termed Constrained Graph Diffusion (CGD) (Section 3.1), which introduces a new mechanism to dynamically control the diffusion depth via the saturation-aware metric $\delta_t$ and constraint factor $\beta = 2K_0$.
 This modification directly addresses limitations of prior GDC-like methods, including over-diffusion, and inefficient global information propagation.